 1. A reorganization where the stocks of the predecessor/successor corporation may be substantially identical, or,

 2. The spin-off of a separate corporation(s) from a SPAC.

 Literal adherence to the rules is always an alternative.
 Simply wait 31 days before purchasing the same security again.
 With volatility in the market, you may get it for a bargain!!
 This makes sense if the stock has dropped and earnings will be reported the following month.
 But it only really matters in December, ie, the loss transaction occurs in December and the wash sale is triggered in January by the purchase of substantially identical securities - two separate tax years.
 The December loss is not recognized.

 Good thinking!
 Publication 550 seems to describe the triggering of a wash sale with the purchase of stock or an option, ie, a call.
 However, the Internal Revenue Code, Sec 1091(a) states that if “the taxpayer has acquired ... or has entered into a contract or option so to acquire, substantially identical stock or securities ...” then no deduction shall be allowed.
 Further, the IRC goes on to say that stock or securities “include contracts or options to acquire or sell stock or securities” which clearly rules out the purchase of a call but maybe not the sale of a put.
 Click here to see some examples.

 If your spouse or an entity which you control repurchases loss securities within the 61-day window, a wash sale is created.
 This also includes Individual Retirement Accounts.
 With regard to the spousal transaction, presumably this is true even if you are married filing separately or you reside in a non-community property state and the wash sale is triggered with separate funds.

-It is my opinion that the wash sale rules are - as is most of the tax code - too complex for the average investor and that a threshold amount should be established for lower income or trading levels.
+It is my opinion that the wash sale rules are - as is most of the tax code - too complex for the average investor/trader and that a threshold amount should be established for lower income or trading levels.